 Dialogue System

-Branching conversations with speakers, choices, conditions, and effects in a readable script format.
+Branching conversations with speakers, choices, conditions, and effects with visual editing and a readable script format.

 Doodle Engine is built for text-driven RPGs and narrative adventure games where dialogue and world state are the core mechanics.